-My concept of a “spirit Pot” allows the client to display an urn in a very public area, because visitors will only see a hand built work of art.
-Each is unique, even if built on the same design.
+The concept of a “spirit Pot” allows the client to display an urn in a very public area, because visitors will only understand it as a hand built work of art.
+Each is unique though based on a common design.
 That’s because I only use my hands.
-Each is signed and the name of the pet is inscribed into the clay.
-These urns can also be used for pets or people, of course.
+Each is also signed and numbered and the name of the pet or human is inscribed into the clay.
 The concept marries two cultures into one unique concept, French and Native American, and provides a beautiful vessel to hold the spirit of the departed.
-In fact, the name for the urn was recommended by Pueblo tribal elders I worked with later in my career.
+In fact, the name for the urn was recommended by Ohkay Owingeh tribal elders I worked with a few years ago.

-Years later, my parents had to be buried and they chose cremation.
-Their ashes were buried in a large, manufactured urn with the ashes of a favorite cat named Daisy.
-Like most urns, the vessel looked like it came out of a machine and was definetly holding remains, which can make people very uncomfortable, especially if they want to place their departed on a mantle or dinner table, instead of under the ground.
-My concept solves that problem.cept solves that
+Years later, my parents chose cremation and their ashes ended up in a large, manufactured urn with the ashes of a favorite cat named Daisy.
+Like most urns, the vessel looked machine made as though it was definitely holding remains.
+Proximity to such urns can make people very uncomfortable, especially if the departed is placed on a mantle or dinner table.
+My concept solves that problem.